owlchester/kanka-docs/docs/source/entities/abilities.md

 ## Entity Abilities

-Every other entity type has an **abilities** subpage, which is used for example to keep track of a character's magic, an organisation's special abilities, a locations's _lair actions_, a family's curse, etc.
+Every other entity type has an **Abilities** subpage, which is used for example to keep track of a character's magic, an organisation's special abilities, a locations' _lair actions_, a family's curse, etc.

 Each ability added to an entity is grouped by their **parent ability**, and abilities with no parent ability are displayed automatically.